 This means that if you were to just focus on communicating the change and train employees on how to use the new digital system, the whole project may not be deemed to be successful.
 This is because it is simply a project of ‘installation’ of a new system.
 However, the benefits targeted by the new digital system is about employees gaining more insights through the ability to easily access a range of data previously not available.
 Employees may know how to use the new system but it does not mean that they will automatically exhibit these desired behaviours.

 One of the tricky things about behaviours is the ‘knowing’ vs. ‘doing’ conundrum.
 Just because someone knows how to do something it does not mean they will necessarily do it.
 Just because there is a pedestrian path, it does not mean that everyone will always use it.
 In a similar way, just because someone knows that the company wants him/her to document sales activities, it does not equate that all sales people will document all sales activities.
 In fact, in practice, we know that spending time on ‘admin’ such as documenting and entering sales activities into a system is often the last thing sales people want to do.

 In the next section we will cover how to drive behaviour change.

 How to achieve behaviour change

-Dr PJ Fogg is a Stanford professor who founded the Behavior Design Lab at Stanford University.
-PJ Fogg also wrote the New York Times bestseller ‘Tiny Habits’.
+Dr BJ Fogg is a Stanford professor who founded the Behavior Design Lab at Stanford University.
+BJ Fogg also wrote the New York Times bestseller ‘Tiny Habits’.
 What I love about this is that the Fogg model is incredibly simple and practical.
 It is grounded and backed up by significant empirical research and not just an ‘opinion’.